ixmaps/IXmapsClient/README.md

 # IXmaps Client
 `v1.0` released December 7, 2015

-**IXmapsClient** is an internet mapping tool that allows you to see how your personal data travels across the internet by generating traceroute data to determine the paths packets take.
-Users' contributions are submitted to the ixmaps.ca server where they are visualized geographically for public display and analysis.
+**IXmapsClient** is an internet mapping tool that allows you to see how your personal data travels across the internet.
+It works by generating traceroute data to determine the paths your data packets take.
+These contributions are submitted to the ixmaps.ca server, where they are visualized geographically for public display and analysis.

 IXmapsClient is based on node.js and sets up a web server that only answers queries from your host, then opens a browser page to access the interface.
 IXmapsClient runs on port 2040.